Mickey42302/JavaEditionDevTools/README.md

 To install this mod, place the JAR file in your "mods" directory.
 You must also install the Fabric API.

 *Note: Although the mod can be used on multiplayer, some features will only work if the server has the mod installed as well.
-For servers that don't use Fabric, the development features can be enabled by overriding the "isDevelopment" flag to true.*
+For servers that don't use Fabric, the development features can be enabled by overriding the "isDevelopment" flag to true.
+Depending on what server engine you are using, you may need to override the "IS_RUNNING_IN_IDE" flag instead.*

 ## Disclaimer